madalinaeleonorag/Do-IT-Girls/README.md

-# Smile Sharing - Ride sharing app
+# SmileSharing App - Do IT Girls!
+Hackathon.
+Powered by Microsoft

 Ride sharing application created using HTML, Vue.js, Vuetify, JavaScript and Google Maps.